Tingles, Relaxation & Sleep

 I know this might sound really weird to some but I love hearing people whisper!
 So I thought I would make a whispering channel.

 Since most people have experienced the tingly feeling in day to day life situations way before experiencing it through a video, sometimes the response can be even stronger in person.

-Examples of this would be through hair play or speaking softly.
-Also through nurturing childhood actions like back tickling, arm stroking.
-Most ASMRers talk about times in school when the teacher would quietly read a story, going to an eye test or having a hair cut.
-There are so many stories.
+The ASMR community has grown online by the hundreds of thousands over the years so far worldwide and shows no sign of slowing down.
 As the culture of self awareness, mindfulness and complimentary therapies grow, ASMR is becoming very useful for so many.
-ASMR content on YouTube is becoming a genre all of its own and strong bonds are being formed between people all over the world through a growing online community.
+ASMR content on YouTube is becoming a genre all of its own and strong bonds are being formed between people all over the world.
 Watch this space for there will undoubtably be much more to come!